coltmcnealy-lh/old-original-java-little-horse/README.md

         * *Note: it is all put together in the `LittleHorseAPI.java` class.*
     * `APIStreamsContext.java` is the high-tech class used to turn Kafka Streams into a database, allowing for querying data partitioned across several RocksDB instances.
 * Workflow Scheduling Logic
-    * `WFRunTopology.java` initializes the Kafka Streams Topology on the Workflow Worker process.
+    * `SchedulerTopology.java` initializes the Kafka Streams Topology on the Workflow Worker process.
 This topology is the actual scheduler that sends task schedule requests to appropriate task queues, and updates the state of the WFRun in a Kafka Topic that is listened to by the CoreMetadata Topology on the Core LittleHorse API.
-    * `WFRuntime.java` shepherds the actual scheduling.
-See how it gets inserted in `WFRunTopology.java`.
+    * `SchedulerProcessor.java` shepherds the actual scheduling.
+See how it gets inserted in `SchedulerTopology.java`.
     * `WFRun.java` and `ThreadRun.java` have the real potatoes of the actual state transition logic for what happens when an event (i.e. Task Completed) is processed.
 * Deployer Interfaces
     * `WorkflowDeployer.java` is the interface for deploying a workflow.
         * `DockerWorkflowDeployer.java` and `K8sWorkflowDeployer.java` are example implementations.
-Note that they both use the `WorkflowWorker.java` class, see the K8s entrypoint and the Docker command.
+Note that they both use the `Scheduler.java` class, see the K8s entrypoint and the Docker command.
     * `TaskDeployer.java` is the interface for deploying tasks.
         * `DockerTaskDeployer.java` and `K8sWorkflowDeployer.java` are example implementations.
-Note that they both use the `DockerTaskWorker.java` class, see the K8s entrypoint and the Docker command.

 ### Entrypoint Classes
 * `LittleHorseAPI.java` is run for the core API.
-* `DockerTaskWorker.java` is an example of a process that executes Tasks.
+* `TaskWorker.java` is the entrypoint class used by the `DockerTaskDeployer` and `K8sWorkflowDeployer` classes.
+It takes in a name of an implementation of the `JavaTask.java` interface, and executes the function for each `TaskScheduleRequest`.
+  * *This is analagous to `python -m executor` for python-based tasks.*
-* `WorkflowWorker.java` is an example of a process that does the Workflow Scheduling.
+* `Scheduler.java` is an example of a process that does the Workflow Scheduling.

 ## Running Examples